wsLapshin/tags/readme.md

 # Laravel Backpack Tags Package

-This package provides tags functionality for my blog <a href="https://laravel.com">laravel</a> based blog..
+This package provides tagging functionality for my <a href="https://laravel.com">laravel</a> based blog.
 It requires  <a href="https://backpackforlaravel.com" target="_blank">Backpack for Laravel</a> so you will need to install it.

++ <a href="https://backpackforlaravel.com/docs/3.4/installation" target="_blank">Installation of Backpack</a>

 # Installation

-For now the package does not use tags, but the branch `master` will be stable for sure.
+This package is available through <a href="https://packagist.org/packages/tjventurini/tags" target="_blank">packagist</a>.
+Install it with the following command.

 ```
-composer require tjventurini/tags "dev-master"
+composer require tjventurini/tags
 ```

 ## Migrations